nicofirst1/MotionBot/Readme/face_recognizer.md

 # Face Recognizer
 In this section the functionalities of the
-[face recognizer](Readme/face_recognizer.md) will be explained in details, iamges and example will be provided
+[face recognizer](Readme/face_recognizer.md) will be explained in details, images and example will be provided

 ## Introduction